The Science Fiction Novel Speculation and dystopia

 As well as with flowers, also the books are forgotten and the children are programmed to grow up hating these things.
-In Aldous Huxley’s future world the children are actually literally programmed from birth–they have no parents, instead they are brought up in the State Conditional Center and “born“ by a chemical process.
+In Aldous Huxley’s future world, the children are literally programmed from birth–they have no parents, instead they are brought up in the State Conditional Center and “born“ by a chemical process.

 Yet, the people are happy, almost all the time.
 One reason for that is that they are extremely superficial and if there still is something that itch theirs mind, there is soma.
 Soma is the drug that is used exclusively by the people of the new civilization, it gives a piece of mind, but without hangover.

 A typical genre cliché is found in the use of Shakespeare as a contrast to the future world in which (almost) all traces of culture are gone.
 John Savage (a young man that has been brought up by real parents in the old world, happens to find an old book with the collected works of Shakespeare.
 Shakespeare is then a contrast to the new world.
 The title “Brave New World“ is by the way taken from the bards play The Tempest.
 A parallel could be drawn to Fahrenheit 451, another dystopian science fiction novel, in which books are burned–most ironically, by the firemen.

 It is most of all superficial.
-Sex has become a pleasure without the reproduction or romance aspect and people who don’t agree to have sex with almost anyone are looked at as strange.
+Sex has become a pleasure without the reproduction or romance aspect and a person who don’t agree to have sex with almost anyone is looked at as strange.
 People who think, people who blushes, or people who spends time alone are seen at likewise.

 There are many proverbs in the book, that serve the ideas as summaries: “Everyone belongs to everyone“ (can be seen as meaning sexual freedom and lack of integrity), “Ending is better than mending“ (meaning it is better to consume than to fix broken things), “History is bunk“ (meaning forget the past).

 Stability is the goal and consequently inventions are not needed.
 The last part of the book includes a lengthy philosophical exposition about the world that has been created by the leader, he says: